dark9ive/Linear_Algebra-HW/week01/README.md

 ## Introspection

-In this week's course, Mr.Tsai taught us how to build the environments of
+In this week's course, Mr.Tsai has taught us how to build the environment which will be used in this course.
+Also, Mr.Tsai has explained the goal of this course.
+I'm happy that Mr.Tsai focus on waht a CS student need instead of just teaching math.
+This makes me willing to spend more time on this course(including writing this README.md file).
+Hope I can keep the quality of homework until the end of this semester.